Projects Supported

 Long Term Projects

-“Fixing Things for the Future”
+Fixing Things for the Future

-Handbook to help schools establish student-led repair workshops.
+The Rudolf Steiner School created a handbook to help schools establish student-led repair workshops.

 CRP supported the translation, publication and distribution of the existing German guidebook into English, as well as publication of the Spanish and French translations.

-“Cultivating a Repair Mindset Toolkit”
+Cultivating a Repair Mindset Toolkit

-CRP supported the research and development of materials, and their publication and distribution: Created by educators for educators, the Toolkit builds on Maker-Centered Learning teaching and learning strategies, tools, and classroom materials (Harvard Graduate School of Education’s Project Zero).
+Agency by Design Oakland and MakerEd researched and created the Cultivating a Repair Mindset Toolkit.
+CRP supported the project, as well as the publication and distribution of materials.
+Created by educators for educators, the Toolkit builds on Maker-Centered Learning teaching and learning strategies, tools, and classroom materials (Harvard Graduate School of Education’s Project Zero).
 The Toolkit was designed to support students in developing a repair mindset: a way of approaching, thinking about and ultimately repairing what’s broken, including physical objects, relationships, and systems.

-”Cultivating a Repair Mindset” Workshops
+Cultivating a Repair Mindset Workshops

-CRP supported professional development workshops for teachers.
+CRP supported Agency by Design Oakland professional development workshops for teachers.
 The approach uses repairing objects as a gateway for examining social systems and power structures, identifying levers for change, and developing personal and communal agency to set things right.
 (See Toolkit description above.)

-”Fear Less Build More”
+Fear Less Build More

-CRP supported design and construction workshops and programs for girls and gender-expansive youth.
+CRP supported Girls Garage design and construction workshops and programs for girls and gender-expansive youth.
 From the “Girls Garage” book: “An indispensable guide to building things, fixing things, and being a better, bolder version of yourself.”